List of The Walking Dead (TV series) characters: Bob Stookey

 Bob Stookey, portrayed by Lawrence Gilliard Jr., is a former army medic and alcoholic, but struggles to get rid of vice, which causes him problems with the group.
-As time passes, this develops an attraction to Sasha with whom he subsequently maintains a loving relationship, in turn Bob has developed a renewed sense of optimism after surviving the fall of the prison.
-During his stay in the church of Father Gabriel, he leaves with Rick, Michonne and Gabriel in a food run, but is bitten by a walker.
+As time passes, this develops into an attraction to Sasha with whom he subsequently maintains a loving relationship, in turn Bob has developed a renewed sense of optimism after surviving the fall of the prison.
+During his stay in the church of Father Gabriel, he leaves with Rick, Michonne and Gabriel on a food run, but is bitten by a walker.
 After a banquet, he leaves the church and starts crying when he is suddenly kidnapped by the Hunters of Terminus.

 After being knocked out, he awakens to discovers his leg is being cannibalized.
 He laughs and hysterically mocks them, saying that he is "tainted meat" and shows them his bitten shoulder.
 In response, the Hunters savagely beat him and leave him outside the church.
 Soon after, the group murders all the Hunters as revenge for Bob and previous matters.
 He dies the following morning with Tyreese stabbing him in the head to prevent reanimation as Sasha cannot bring herself to do it.